When You Don't Know Where To Start Working On Your Social Issues

-- Learning about and addressing self-sabotaging thoughts, insecurities, and attitudes.
-Endlessly analyzing yourself in the absence of any other attempts to change won't do a ton, but it's still a useful piece of the puzzle.
+- Learning about and addressing your self-sabotaging thoughts, insecurities, and attitudes.
+Endlessly analyzing your thinking patterns in the absence of any other attempts to change won't do a ton, but it's still a useful piece of the puzzle.

 - Practicing social situations that involve a skill component (e.g., maintaining a conversation).
 Of course, the harder the skill, the more difficult this will be.

 - Getting into situations that involve facing a social fear.
 Smaller fears could be closer to the Easy side of the scale.
 Ones that cause significant anxiety can be quite difficult to get used to.

 - Situations that involve facing a fear with a simultaneous skill component (e.g., approaching an intimidating group at a party, and then trying to talk to them, public speaking)

 Also, within each of these broad categories, you could further break down the sub-tasks that are the simplest and most challenging for you to work on, e.g., within the Fear Facing category, you may find it easiest to get used to inviting people out, but quite hard to get up on stage and sing karaoke with your friends.
 It's funny, even as I'm writing this, it sounds like a hassle, to create this grand chart of what's easiest and hardest for you.
 That's why I say sometimes it feels simpler to accept the process of improving will be scattered and inelegant, and go with the flow.

 It's okay if you don't feel like starting now, or not at full tilt